 Transcreation is adapting your product name to better suit the target market.
 Transcreation is mostly used to generate nuanced and accurate copy for advertising materials.

 Transliteration converts words from one script into another—such as from the Latin characters used to write English to Chinese hànzì characters—and often attempts to preserve the phonetic similarity of the word or phrase.

 For instance in China, Coca-Cola is called "ko-kou-ko-le," which can be loosely translated as "happiness in the mouth."

 How Artwork Flow makes the translation process easier

 When businesses export products to foreign markets, they are bound to incur recurring costs for translating artworks.
 But these extra costs need not have an impact on your long-term operations.
 Spending time streamlining the artwork development process can help you save resources, staff hours, and the stress of translating product labels or information.

-A few ways by which Artwork Flow helps businesses are:
+A few ways by which Artwork Flow, a Workflow management software tool, helps businesses are:

 Translating labels brings a unique set of challenges and you’ve got to be familiar with the legal requirements and be aware of the cultural differences if you want to ensure your product becomes a hit overseas.

 You should also streamline your artwork creation process and collaborate seamlessly with internal and external members to get everyone on the same page and eliminate confusion.